 - 20% – an estimate for the percentage of GDP that comes from digital industries;

 - 0.5% – the percentage of productivity gain/growth in 2012; and

 - 6.7% – the current U.S. unemployment rate.

 Mandel said, that in order for economy to get better, we have to create an environment that allows the Internet of things to boost these percentages.
-And, according to the forum participants, whether IoT can save the U.S. economy is really dependent on four factors:
+And, according to the forum participants, whether IoT can save the U.S. economy is really dependent on five factors: